matrix-construct/construct/doc/STYLE.md

 Use `=` only for assignment to an existing object. *Break your C habit right now.*
 Use bracket initialization `{}` of all variables and objects.
-Fall back to parens `()` if absolutely necessary to quash warnings about conversions.
+Fall back to parens `()` if brackets conflict with an initializer_list constructor (such as with STL containers) or if absolutely necessary to quash warnings about conversions.

 * Do not put uninitialized variables at the top of a function and assign them later.